Endrix300/RLVision/README.md

 ![Free](https://img.shields.io/badge/price-Free-brightgreen)

 ## What's new in v2.0.0
-- Real MMR tracking (fetched from rlstats.net after each match)
+- ✅ Real MMR tracking (fetched from [rlstats.net](http://rlstats.net) after each match)
-- Auto-detected playlist (1v1, 2v2, 3v3)
+- ✅ Auto-detected playlist (1v1, 2v2, 3v3)
-- Win / Loss counter with session stats
+- ✅ Win / Loss counter with session stats
-- Win and loss streak indicator
+- ✅ Win and loss streak indicator
-- Auto-show overlay when Rocket League is focused
+- ✅ Auto-show overlay when Rocket League is focused
-- Auto-hide when you switch to another window
+- ✅ Auto-hide when you switch to another window
-- Draggable overlay
+- ✅ Draggable overlay
-- Toggle with Ctrl+Shift+H
+- ✅ Toggle with Ctrl+Shift+H
+- ✅ MMR displayed in-game on the scoreboard for every player
+- ✅ Alpha boost sound replacement

 ## ⚙️ Required Configuration
 Before launching RLVision, you need to enable the Stats API in Rocket League.